 - Interpreting the results

-- Recording the Transactions: The accounting process begins with recording of all transactions in the book of original entry.
+- Recording the Transactions: The accounting process begins with a recording of all transactions in the book of original entry.
 This book is called ‘Journal’.
-All transactions are recorded in the Journal in a chronological order (date wise) with the help of various vouchers or receipts such as cash memos, cash receipts, invoices, etc. Any tranasction recorded follows the double entry system based on the Golden Rules of Accounting.
+All transactions are recorded in the Journal in chronological order (date wise) with the help of various vouchers or receipts such as cash memos, cash receipts, invoices, etc. Any transaction recorded follows the double-entry system based on the Golden Rules of Accounting.

 - Classifying the Transactions: The second stage consists of grouping the transactions of similar nature and posting them to the concerned accounts in another book called ‘Ledger’.
 For example, all transactions related to cash are posted to Cash Account and the transactions related to different persons are entered separately in the account of each person.
 The objective of classifying the transactions in this manner is to ascertain the combined effect of all transactions of a given period in respect of each account.
 For this purpose, all accounts are balanced periodically.

-- Did you know that Golden Rules of Accounting, Accounting Concepts and Double Entry System was invented by Luca Pacioli, known as Father of Accounting.
+- Did you know that the Golden Rules of Accounting, Accounting Concepts, and Double Entry System was invented by Luca Pacioli, known as the Father of Accounting?

 Let us know if our easy remembering tricks to memorize Golden Rules of Accounting helped you?

 3 thoughts on “Golden Rules of Accounting- secrets to remember them”